CosmicLaca/ComfyUI_Primere_Nodes/README.md

 1; Install missing Python libraries if not start for first try. **Activate Comfy venv** and use 'pip install -r requirements.txt' at the root folder of Primere nodes (or check error messages and install missing Python libs manually).

-2; If node-pack started, use the Primere_minimal_workflow and Primere_basic_workflow from the 'Workflow' folder for first test.
-All separated nodes visible under the 'Primere Nodes' submenu if you need nodes for custom workflow.
-If some other nodes missing and red in workflow, download or delete unloaded 3rd party nodes.
+2; If node-pack started, load Primere_minimal_workflow and Primere_basic_workflow from the 'Workflow' folder for first test.
+All nodes visible under the 'Primere Nodes' submenu if you need nodes for custom workflow.
+If some other nodes missing and red in loaded workflow, download or delete unloaded 3rd party nodes.

 3; The **Primere_full_workflow.json** is the most complex workflow, using most of developed nodes.
-But the **Primere_minimal_workflow.json** is simple basic workflow with less required nodes.
+But the **Primere_minimal_workflow.json** is the simplest workflow with less required nodes.
 If the complex latest workflow not start or failed, please test out the basic or minimal instead.
 If you save own workflow with older developed nodes, try 'Fix node (recreate)' menu on right-click after git pull.

-4; Set the right path for image saving in the node 'Primere Image Meta Saver' on 'output_path' input.

-5; Rename 'styles.example.csv' on the 'stylecsv' folder to 'syles.csv' or copy here your own A1111 .csv file if you want to use your custom 'Primere Styles' node.
+4; Rename 'styles.example.csv' on the 'stylecsv' folder to 'syles.csv' or copy here your own A1111 .csv file if you want to use your custom 'Primere Styles' node.
 If you keep or rename the original 'styles.example.csv', you will see image previews for included example prompts.

-6; **Set existing values for all combos from your own environment.** Checkpoint, Lora, Lycoris, Style, Embedding, Upscale model, Detailer models, Primere Image Meta Saver and Hypernetwork selectors will be failed if not change to right values on all input fields from your own environment.

-7; **Update your Comfy to latest version** if nodes failed.
-I always do it before development, so my nodes and the workflow compatible with latest Comfy version.

-8; Sometime the node development changes existing nodes, so the previous workflow failed after pull, usually by invalid/deprecated/missing input values.
+5; Sometime the node development changes existing nodes, so the previous workflow failed after pull, usually by invalid/deprecated/missing input values.
 Then use right-click + **'Fix node (recreate)' menu** and maybe need to rewire changed nodes, or load the attached example workflows again if updated.

-9; Maybe you have missing wildcard files (https://civitai.com/tag/wildcard), and sometime the wildcard decoder sending error if source file not found.
+6; Maybe you have missing wildcard files (https://civitai.com/tag/wildcard), and sometime the wildcard decoder sending error if source file not found.
 If you have your own or downloaded custom wildcard files, just copy/symlink all to the 'wildcards' folder.

-10; Don't overwrite attached example workflows, because the git pull will write back to the original.
-If you modify, save as them to another name and path.
+7; Don't overwrite attached example workflows, because the git pull will write back them to the original.
+If you modify, save as... to another name and path.

 <hr>